-Drew University welcomes students from around the globe to join our diverse community.
-Students from numerous countries enrich the academic and social life at Drew in all three of its schools: the College of Liberal Arts, the Theological School, and the Caspersen School of Graduate Studies.
+Drew University welcomes students and scholars from around the globe to join our diverse community.
+International students from over 40 countries enrich the academic and social life at Drew in all three of its schools: the College of Liberal Arts, the Theological School, and the Caspersen School of Graduate Studies.
 Whether in the first stages of post-secondary education, master’s-level professional and academic preparation, or advanced doctoral study, Drew University presents an array of opportunities for students from abroad as they consider higher education in the United States.

-The resources summarized below offer basic information for international students considering application for admission to Drew’s various degree programs, and list requirements for study in the United States under a student visa.
+The resources summarized below offer basic information for international students considering application for admission to Drew’s various degree programs, and list requirements for study in the United States on a student visa.

 For detailed inquiries, contact our office at 1+973-408-3182, or email@example.com.